AusBIGG/abis/specification.md

 Each _requirement_ is defined in human-readable terms but with references to data elements modelled according to ontologies defined using the [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-overview/) since the _target models_ of the NDES are themselves OWL Ontologies.

 > NOTE: if there are differences between derivatives of this specification, including the NDES validator, these definitions take precendence

+#### Conformance Classes list

+Each _requirement_ is categorised within one or more "Conformance Classes" which are defined bundles of requrirements.
+Within the NDES, the Conformance Classes form modules which data may conform to individually.

+Each _requirement_ needs to indicate its Conformance Classes by just linking to them.

 #### Contains source notes